Today’s Reading: Micah 7:1–20, Acts 15:22–16:5, Job 24:1–11

 “Why are not times of judgment kept by the Almighty, and why do those who know him never see his days?
 (Job 24:1, ESV)

-This is a great question from Job, the fact is if there was no judgement for thoughts, words and actions in this life then there would be no true justice in the universe.
+This is a great question from Job.
+The fact is that if there was no judgement for thoughts, words and actions in this life then there would be no true justice in the universe.

 Cowardly, wicked men who commit wicked sins and then are killed before they are brought to justice in this life do not escape the justice of God.